This Handbook contains everything you need to know about this epic Secret Compass expedition to Kyrgyzstan.

 Please remember that this itinerary acts as a framework plan.
 It provides guidance as to our intentions but may not be followed religiously.
 This is an adventure and by definition the outcome is uncertain.
 The leadership team will adapt, flex and change the plan depending on the numerous frictions you may encounter along the way.

 All our expeditions are achievable by people with an active and healthy lifestyle.
 However, this is an arduous expedition that will test you and at times you may be sore, tired, hungry and wet.
 You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
 Please ensure that you train for the expedition and arrive fit and ready to go.
 You will be required to be fit enough for the following.

 Previous experience of alpine conditions is necessary to join this expedition.
-Teammates are expected to have knowledge of basic alpine skills including the use of crampons and ice axes.
+Teammates are expected to have knowledge of basic alpine skills including the use of crampons and ice axes and should ideally have experience operating at altitudes over 3500 m.
 Anyone who has not done this before is invited to train to achieve this in advance of departure as proof of experience is required on this epic expedition.
 This is an opportunity for those with previous alpine skills to further develop their skills in a challenging expedition environment.